shivshank/xcf-rs/README.md

  - results are always returned in RGBA pixels, regardless of original format
  - supports RGB or RGBA images, but not grayscale or indexed

+(There is a test for XCF files with "better compression" enabled, but this isn't supported yet, so it is likely you'll see the CI as failed.)

 Contributions welcome.

 # Example